2024 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-• You will need to be approved for a mortgage with a participating KHRC lender
+- There is no credit score requirement, but you will need to be approved for a mortgage from a participating KHRC lender

-• Home may not be in Johnson County, Kansas City, Lawrence, Topeka and Wichita
+- The purchased home cannot be in Johnson County, Kansas City, Lawrence, Topeka or Wichita

 Pros and cons